Kjentleman/homework/README.md

 To start the program run the command `python3 homework`

 ## Tests
-To run the test suite run the command 'python3 -m unittest discover --start-directory 'tests'' Alternatively you can run individual tests with 'python3 tests/{test_name.py}'
+To run the test suite run the command `python3 -m unittest discover --start-directory 'tests'`

+Alternatively you can run individual tests with `python3 tests/{test_name.py}`